fritshoogland-yugabyte/pgio/README.md

 This is the yugabyte version of pgio.
 This is a toolkit meant for performing Yugabyte YSQL database transactions.
+This toolkit is strongly inspired on Kevin Closson's SLOB and pgio tools/projects, and the work Franck Pachot based on that.

 To install:
 ```